Skip to main content

 Digital Equipment Corp LGO Professor of Management

-MIT Sloan; Department of Economics; Department of Brain and Cognitive Sciences.
+MIT Sloan; Department of Economics; Department of Brain & Cognitive Sciences.

 Faculty Appointment